exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

 ---------

-The `EqnSystem` template class in NeoFOAM represents holds, manage, builds and solves the DSL and is the core part that orchestrates the following questions:
+The `EqnSystem` template class in NeoFOAM holds, manages, builds and solves the expressed/programmed equation and its core responsibilities lie in the answering of the following questions:

-    - How to discretize the eqnterms?
+    - How to discretize the spatial terms?
         - In OpenFOAM this information is provided in **fvSchemes**
     - How to integrate the system in time?
         - In OpenFOAM this information is provided in **fvSchemes**
     - How to solve the system?
         - In OpenFOAM this information is provided in **fvSolution**

-The main difference between OpenFOAM and NeoFOAM is that the DSL in NeoFOAM is evaluated lazily.
-Therefore, the evaluation is no longer tied to a sparse matrix enabling other numerical integration strategies (RK method) or even substepping can be integrated inside the equation.
+The main difference between NeoFOAM and OpenFOAM is that the DSL is evaluated lazily.
+Therefore, the evaluation is not tied to the construction and solution of a sparse matrix, enabling other numerical integration strategies (e.g. RK methods or even substepping within an the equation).

-To evaluate the terms lazily, `EqnSystem` stores 3 vectors:
+For lazy evaluation, the `EqnSystem` stores 3 vectors:

 .. mermaid::